-- Successful candidates will be informed of the outcome of their applications by the end of July 2020.
-Any candidate who has not received confirmation of an award by that date should assume that their application has been unsuccessful.
+- Successful candidates will be informed of the outcome of their applications in July 2022.
+Any candidate who has not received confirmation of an award by this time should assume that their application has been unsuccessful.

 - Successful candidates will be expected to take a high proportion (75%) of modules with demographic training content, and will be monitored to ensure module selection meets this requirement.

 - On completion of their course, successful candidates will be required to return an assessment of their course on the form provided, which will also ask for information about future work or study intentions to aid the PIC’s internal monitoring & assessment of the scheme.

 - The closing date for applications is 23:59 (BST) on 29 May 2022.